M-trail/NSF_OAC/README.md

 For detailed documentation, please visit: [NSF OAC Documentation](https://nsf-oac.readthedocs.io/en/latest/)

-## Project Overview
+# Project Overview

-This multidisciplinary research project aims to contribute improved algorithms in simulation and fundamental knowledge in computing to build an advanced cyberinfrastructure toolkit.
-The project focuses on producing a stochastic simulation platform that can evaluate the capabilities of AVs' automated driving systems.
-The motivation is to produce a reliable tool that can model stochastic vehicle behaviors, study vehicle dynamics, and predict potential AV safety risks under adverse driving conditions in winter.
+This multidisciplinary research project aims to develop an advanced cyberinfrastructure toolkit that significantly improves algorithms in simulation and enhances fundamental knowledge in computing.
+The focus of the project is to create a stochastic simulation platform capable of thoroughly evaluating the capabilities of Autonomous Vehicles' (AVs) Automated Driving Systems (ADS), especially under adverse winter driving conditions.

+The motivation behind this research is to build a reliable tool that can accurately model stochastic vehicle behaviors, study vehicle dynamics, and predict potential AV safety risks when faced with icy or snowy road conditions.
+This is crucial for ensuring the safety and reliability of AVs before widespread implementation.

-### Key Objectives
+## Key Objectives

-1. Leverage the physics principles of a microscopic traffic model to regularize the machine learning process for simulating vehicle interactions.
+- **Physics-Regularized Modeling**: Leverage the principles of physics through a Physics Regularized Gaussian Process (PRGP) model to enhance the machine learning process used for simulating vehicle interactions on icy/snowy roads.

-2. Predict both multi-vehicle and single-vehicle crash probabilities in mixed traffic by integrating the traffic simulation model with a new vehicle dynamics model.
+- **Crash Risk Prediction**: Predict both multi-vehicle and single-vehicle crash probabilities in mixed traffic environments by integrating the traffic simulation model with a new vehicle dynamics model, accounting for the complexities of winter driving conditions.

-3. Assess AV safety performance on icy/snowy pavement by studying stochastic vehicle motions.
+- **Safety Assessment**: Conduct comprehensive safety assessments of AV performance on icy and snowy pavement by analyzing stochastic vehicle motions and the corresponding risk factors.

-4. Integrate the models into an open-source software package with comprehensive documentation and multiple application cases.
+- **Open-Source Platform Development**: Integrate the developed models into an open-source software package with extensive documentation and numerous application cases.
+The goal is to create a public, cloud-based platform that is easily accessible and capable of incorporating new data streams for continuous model improvement.

+## Research Thrusts

+To overcome the challenges associated with assessing AV safety in winter driving conditions, the project will focus on the following research thrusts:

+- **Thrust 1: Stochastic Simulation with Vehicle Behavioral Modeling**
+  Using vehicle trajectories and pavement ice/snow patterns obtained from roadside videos as the training dataset, a novel microscopic model will be designed to simulate Human Vehicle (HV) behaviors on icy/snowy roads using the **Physics Regularized Gaussian Process (PRGP)** technique.

+- **Thrust 2: AV Safety Assessment with Vehicle Dynamic Modeling**
+  By studying vehicle dynamic factors that affect AVs' safety performance on slippery roads, an efficient, reliable, and accurate model will be developed to predict the crash risks of AVs in a mixed HV-AV environment under adverse driving conditions.

+- **Thrust 3: Platform Development with Incremental Online Learning**
-The expected deliverable will be a public cloud-based platform that is easy to access and capable of incorporating new data streams for model improvement.
-After validating the models with field data, the project will connect the simulations with existing automated driving systems for testing.
-This project can have broad impacts on other science and engineering fields such as physics-supported artificial intelligence, smart and autonomous systems, and other research domains that depend on simulated data.
+  The models and algorithms will be integrated into an open-source software package, with comprehensive documentation and numerous application cases.
+The expected deliverable is a public cloud-based service that is easy to access and capable of adopting new data streams from users for ongoing model improvement.

+- **Thrust 4: Validation and Transition-to-Practice Plan**
+  Validation will first be conducted using field data collected in Utah.
+The transition-to-practice plan includes:
+  1. Connecting the platform to the existing federal cyberinfrastructure, CARMA, to ensure research sustainability.
+  2. Testing the simulation platform with the operating autonomous shuttles of the CARS Lab at Wayne State University.
+  3. Deploying this simulation platform to AV testbeds for broader application.

+## Broader Impacts

+The expected outcomes of this project include a public cloud-based simulation platform that not only facilitates the assessment of AV safety in winter conditions but also serves as a valuable resource for the broader AV research community.
+By validating the models with real-world data and integrating them with existing automated driving systems, this project aims to ensure the practical applicability and sustainability of the developed toolkit.

+Additionally, this research has the potential to impact other scientific and engineering fields, such as physics-supported artificial intelligence, smart and autonomous systems, and any research domain that relies on simulated data for critical evaluations.

 ## Demo
 Dynamic weather and road friction changes in the CARLA Sumo Co-simulation Environment
 <p align="center">